vikv1/form-app/README.md

 ```
 [View in Source](x-source-tag://PerformRequests)

-By iterating through each selected object or rectangle, creating a tracking request from it, and calling perform on the request handler, Vision follows the object or rectangle over the image sequence and return results through its `results` property.
+By iterating through each selected object or rectangle, creating a tracking request from it, and calling `perform` on the request handler, Vision follows the object or rectangle over the image sequence and returns results through its `results` property.

 ## Interpret Tracking Results

-Access tracking results through the request's `results` property, or its completion handler.
+Access tracking results through the request's `results` property or its completion handler.
 A single tracking request represents a single tracked object in a one-to-one relationship.
 If a tracking request succeeds, its [`results`](https://developer.apple.com/documentation/vision/vnrequest/2867238-results) property contains [`VNDetectedObjectObservation`](https://developer.apple.com/documentation/vision/vndetectedobjectobservation) objects describing the tracked object's new location in the frame.

 ``` swift
 guard let results = processedRequest.results as?
 [VNObservation] else {